 Hiatt explained that she grew up in Redmond, Washington, which is not far from Seattle, where Bezos had headquartered his company.
-Hiatt applied for a job as a junior assistant fresh out of school which no prior experience, no relevant degree, and no contacts amongst the retailer’s employees.
+Hiatt applied for a job as a junior assistant fresh out of school with no prior experience, no relevant degree, and no contacts amongst the retailer’s employees.

-Jeff Bezos only asked her two questions at her job interview– but they left a lasting impression
+Jeff Bezos only asked her two questions at her job interview, but they left a lasting impression

-When Hiatt met with Bezos, he told her that he only planned on asking her two questions, and that the first question was a little bit of a mental challenge.
+When Hiatt met with Bezos, he told her that he only planned on asking her two questions and that the first question was a little bit of a mental challenge.

 The former CEO said: “I want you to estimate the number of panes of glass in the city of Seattle.”

-Bezos finally looked up and told Hiatt “That looks about right.”
+Bezos finally looked up and told Hiatt: “That looks about right.”
 It was now time for his second and final question: “What are your career goals?”